SVUIT/quamon/README.md

 - Grade and score calculations: `src/utils/gradeUtils.ts`
 - Course catalog: `src/assets/courses_weighted.json`

+**Documentation:** See the [`docs/`](./docs) folder for detailed technical documentation.

 If you add or change fields related to scores or weights, add tests or manually verify behavior in the UI to avoid regressions.